Water Dispensers

 #13 Cleaning Indicator

-With a cleaning indicator, you are never in doubt about when your water dispenser needs to be cleaned.
+With a cleaning indicator, you'll never be in doubt about when your hot water dispenser needs cleaning.

-It is often a light or icon that lights up as a warning that you should descale your dispenser to maintain it properly.
+This is often a light or icon that lights up as a warning that you should descale your dispenser to keep it in top shape.

-It is important to remember to descale your water dispenser, as limescale buildup can occur in the dispenser's system if not.
+It’s important to remember to descale your hot water dispenser, as limescale buildup can occur inside the dispenser's system.

-You can purchase a descaling solution that is easy to run through the dispenser's system, and the water dispenser typically comes with instructions so you know how to do it.
+You can buy descaling solutions that are easy to run through the dispenser's system, and hot water dispensers usually come with instructions so you know how to do it.

-At avXperten, you can also find many other kitchen appliances, for example, a , , or a .
+At avXperten, you can also find a variety of other kitchen appliances, such as a pressure cooker, tea machine, wine cooler, or an induction cooktop.